The Appalachian Mountains are infamous for their mysterious creature sightings.

 Anyone who watches the show for more than 10 minutes can pretty obviously see that the majority of the show is staged.

-However, much of the folklore discussed and the creatures they “hunt” (for a lack of a better word) are mostly, or at least loosely, based on popular mountain legends and folklore.
+However, much of the folklore discussed and the creatures the “hunters” (for a lack of a better word) look for are mostly, or at least loosely, based on popular mountain legends and folklore.

 Others are so obscure they make us wonder if they were manufactured by the show’s writers.